trevor-webster/2024Fall-MOCS/docs/getting-started.md

 Welcome to Modeling Complex Systems (MOCS) Fall 2024!
 This is the support website where we'll share most of the class content, excluding homework assignments.
 Homeworks will be available on [Brightspace](https://brightspace.uvm.edu/d2l/login).

 MOCS is designed as a hybrid, graduate level introduction to computational and mathematical modeling of complex systems.
 This is a core course for students at [Vermont Complex Systems](https://vermontcomplexsystems.org/), but everybody are welcome.
 We use a breadth-first presentation of varied topics and methods, with hands-on experiences and mini-research problems with an emphasis on the relations and trade-offs between the different approaches.
 Undergraduates are held to the same expectations as graduate students.
+See [syllabus](./syllabus) for more details.

 How is this website organized?

-- You can find a bibliography [here](./refs
-- You can find extra ressources for computer sciency stuff (Github, Python, Julia, etc) in [here](./extra-ressources).
-Prianka will be your guide.
 - For each module
     - We will share some introductory videos and readings on the module's getting started page.
-    - We will share fun, interactive content related to the module
+    - We will share fun, interactive content related to the module.
+- You can find additional references on complex systems [here](./refs).
+Module-specific content is available on each module's main page.
+- You will make jupyter notebooks available throughout the semester [here](./notebooks).
+- You can find extra ressources for computer sciency stuff (Github, Python, Julia, etc) and advanced readings in [here](./extra-ressources).
+Prianka will be your guide for the computer sciency stuff.

 ## Who are we?